Monthly Archives: 2020

 The Magento 2 translate inline tool is a default Magento localization instrument that enables translation from the frontend.
 You can just hover over the interface element and add its translation right on the storefront.

-It works best with short text elements, such
+It works best with short text elements, such as buttons and labels, andihor

-In the previous article we explained how to configure and delimitate access rights for the Magento 2 admin panel users.
+In the we explained how to configure and delimitate access rights for the Magento 2 admin panel users.
 In this article, you will learn how to create your own access rules (Role Resources).

 etc/acl.xml